 When you’re injured, it’s important to have a care provider you trust and respect.
 If you’re unsatisfied with the quality of the treatment you are receiving from the doctor you initially selected, you’re allowed one switch to a different doctor on the panel of physicians without having to obtain prior approval.
 The same rules apply if your employer uses a conformed panel or managed care organization.

-In you’re still unsatisfied with your care from the second doctor, under certain circumstances you may be allowed to seek an opinion from a physician of your choosing on a one tine basis as an independent medical examination (IME).
+If you’re still unsatisfied with your care from the second doctor, under certain circumstances you may be allowed to seek an opinion from a physician of your choosing on a one time basis as an independent medical examination (IME).
 If it has been less than 120 days since you last received income benefits on your claim, your employer's insurer would have to pay for this IME.
-If you are concerned about the quality of medical care that you’re receiving for your work injury, you should consult a skilled workers' compensation attorney as soon as possible to explore your legal options.
+If you are concerned about the quality of medical care that you’re receiving for your work injury, or your employer is preventing you from getting treatment, you should consult a skilled workers' compensation attorney as soon as possible to explore your legal options.

 Rechtman & Spevak is committed to helping Georgia residents who’ve been hurt on the job receive the workers’ compensation benefits that they are entitled to.
 Please call 404-355-2688 or fill out our online contact form to schedule a free, no-obligation consultation.